joannakl/learning-open-source/_articles/open-is-an-attitude/what-is-open.md

 ![openimg]({{site.baseurl}}/img/license.png)

 *Being an enabler of openness* is another meaning of the term "open," and one that is somewhat more oblique than those that have been discussed so far.
-"Open" in this sense does not, like open source or open access, refer to a specific type of resource. **Rather, it refers to a set of affordances (Gibson, 2014), either technical or legal, for a specific type of resource, of which a user may make use[1]**.
+"Open" in this sense does not, like open source or open access, refer to a specific type of resource. **Rather, it refers to a set of affordances (Gibson, 2014), either technical or legal, for a specific type of resource, of which a user may make use [[1]](#50-shades-of-open)**.

 *How have you seen Creative Commons licenses enabling open work (hint, you can find it in this page :)*